zaheerparacha/zaheerparacha/README.md

 <!--
 **zaheerparacha/zaheerparacha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on various Projects
+- 🔭 I’m currently working on Various Data Projects
-- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on Data Engineering
+- 👯 I’m looking to collaborate and pursue career on Data Engineering
 - 💬 Ask me about Data Sciene, Python, ML, NLP
 - 📫 How to reach me: https://www.linkedin.com/in/zaheer-paracha-88976419/
 --><picture>